Write your book in Reedsy Studio. Try the beloved writing app for free today.

 i re-write a couple here and there..there are times that i feel to give up all the my entire work and re-write everything from scatch, but i end up throwing the re-write version because it didnt mix well with my original writing tone..

-히다야툰니사 - About 9 years ago
+히다야툰니사 - Over 9 years ago

 That is a tricky challenge.
 I think the key is to rewrite and try keep in mind that it is the story and characters you want to tighten up, rather than the style (a professional editor can always help with that).